 Research Question and Hypothesis: Compared to usual care in primary care settings, does our proposed model improve health, social and economic outcomes for frail and at-risk older Canadians (aged 70+)?
 We hypothesize that older adults will benefit from screening, active engagement in care planning, and appropriate referrals to services earlier in their care trajectories.
 In addition to improving health outcomes and quality of life for patients, more proactive interventions can reduce costly emergency department visits and unplanned hospital admissions.

-Research Design: Our project requires active participation of health care providers, patients and caregivers.
-Within a quasi-experimental control group design, we will utilize a mixed-methods approach.
-Our project will be divided into the three phases following Sidani and Braden’s (2011) recommendations for complex health interventions: Phase 1) Tailoring the intervention; Phase 2) Implementing the intervention; and, Phase 3) Evaluating the intervention (each described in greater detail later in this section).
-Both qualitative (interviews, focus groups) and quantitative data (surveys) will be collected and analyzed using appropriate methods.
+Research Design: Our project required active participation of health care providers, patients and caregivers.
+Within a quasi-experimental control group design, we utilized a mixed-methods approach.
+Our project was divided into the three phases following Sidani and Braden’s (2011) recommendations for complex health interventions: Phase 1) Tailoring the intervention; Phase 2) Implementing the intervention; and, Phase 3) Evaluating the intervention (each described in greater detail later in this section).
+Both qualitative (interviews, focus groups) and quantitative data (surveys) were collected and analyzed using appropriate methods.